• Skip to primary navigation

 • Wash the nettles in a sink of cold water, then dry them.

 • Working in batches in a large pot fitted with a steamer basket, steam the nettles until completely wilted.
 This should take about 2 minutes.
-Cool the nettles.
+Immerse the nettles in cold water.
+You can also add the nettles directly to the blender raw for a stronger flavor, just make sure to chill it quickly to preserve the flavor.

 • Squeeze the nettles of excess water, chop finely and reserve.
-If you're more comfortable blanching nettles, that's fine.
-To blanch them put 2-3 quarts of water in a large pot, along with 2 tablespoons of salt and bring to a boil.
+If you're more comfortable blanching nettles put 2-3 quarts of water in a large pot, along with 1 tablespoon of salt and bring to a boil, adding the nettles and cooking for 30 seconds, then shock in cold water and squeeze dry.

 Building the soup

-• Sweat the celery, potato, onion, shallot and leek on medium heat for 5 minutes.
-Add the chicken stock and bring the mixture to a simmer.
+• Sweat the celery, onion, shallot and leek on medium heat for 5 minutes.
+Add the chicken stock, potatoes, and bring the mixture to a simmer.
 Cook on medium-low until the vegetables are tender, about 15 minutes.

-• Add ¾ of the nettles to the soup and puree in a blender or with an immersion blender.
+• Add the nettles and puree the soup a blender or with an immersion blender.
 Work in batches if you need.
 Pour the pureed soup into a pot (preferably metal as it cools faster).
 Chill in a sink of cold water or in a bowl with ice water.

-• Add the rest of the finely chopped, reserved nettles back to the soup as a garnish.
+• Add the rest of the finely chopped, reserved nettles back to the soup and stir in as a garnish if desired.
 Finally, whisk in the cream to loosen it.
 The flavor and color will improve as it sits.

 Finishing